Get Ready to Take the Placement Tests

 • During the room scan, include your clean scratch paper and pencils in the webcam’s view.
 Show the entire room, not just the ceiling or floor.

-• Try to avoid moving or tilting your computer, and ensure it is on a firm surface.
+• Try to avoid moving or tilting your computer, and ensure it is placed on a firm, stable surface.

 Rules for taking online placement tests

 The Testing Center has additional rules for online placement tests.
-Violating these or other testing center rules will cause the College to reject your test attempt.
+Violating these or other testing center rules will result in the College rejecting your test attempt.
 Each online platform may have additional rules that can trigger rejection.
 A rejected test attempt causes the College to invalidate your scores and remove them from your student record.
-All future attempts must be at a College Testing Center in person.
+All future attempts must be in-person at a College Testing Center.

 • You must complete the test in one sitting.
 Ensure you’re alone and remain at your computer without interruptions for the entire test.

-• You cannot use phones, tablets, calculators, smartwatches, or any other devices while taking the test.
-We recommend turning them off until the test is over.
+• Do not use phones, tablets, calculators, smartwatches, or any other devices while taking the test.
+We recommend turning them off and leaving them in another room until the test is over.

 • Take the placement test by yourself.
 Other people cannot help or be present while taking the test.